Lessons and Open Questions from a Unified Study of Camera-Trap Species Recognition Over Time: A Unified End-User-Centric Study

-\paragraph{Improving Generalization.} We first focus on strategies to mitigate the severe generalization degradation caused by extreme class imbalance and low-shot data.
+We first focus on strategies to mitigate the severe generalization degradation caused by extreme class imbalance and low-shot data.
 Motivated by prior literature on long-tailed recognition and efficient adaptation~\cite{zhang2023deep,mai2025lessons}, we investigate two primary directions:

 \textbf{Class-imbalanced loss.} Standard cross-entropy fine-tuning on severely imbalanced data inherently biases the model toward majority classes, yielding poor generalization across classes~\cite{cui2019class,ye2020identifying,ye2021procrustean}.
-Class-imbalanced loss functions offer a simple and effective mitigation.
-We explore several established methods, including Balanced Softmax (BSM)~\cite{ren2020bsm}, Class-Balanced Focal Loss (CB-Focal)~\cite{cui2019cbloss}, and Class-Dependent Temperatures (CDT)~\cite{ye2022cdtloss}.
-As detailed in our ablation studies (\cref{supp:add_analysis}), we find that BSM delivers consistent improvements across camera traps without requiring hyperparameter tuning, whereas CB-Focal and CDT require more hyperparameter tuning, which is often infeasible for camera trap deployments.
+Class-imbalanced losses offer a simple and effective mitigation.
+We explore several established methods, including Balanced Softmax (BSM)~\cite{ren2020balanced}, Class-Balanced Focal Loss (CB-Focal)~\cite{cui2019class}, and Class-Dependent Temperatures (CDT)~\cite{ye2020identifying}.
+As detailed in our ablation studies (\cref{supp:ablation}), we find that BSM delivers consistent improvements across camera traps without requiring hyperparameter tuning, whereas CB-Focal and CDT require more hyperparameter tuning, which is often infeasible for camera trap deployments.
 We therefore adopt BSM as our default imbalance-aware loss: $\mathcal{L}_{\text{BSM}}(\vx, y) =-\log\left(\frac{n_y \exp(\eta_y(\vx))}{\sum_{c} n_c \exp(\eta_c(\vx))}\right)$ where $\eta_c(\vx) = \vw_c^\top f_{\vtheta}(\vx)$ denotes the logit for class $c$, and $n_c$ is the number of training instances for class $c$.

-\textbf{Parameter-Efficient Fine-Tuning (PEFT).} Fully fine-tuning on imperfect data often risks corrupting the generalized representations inherent to foundation models~\cite{mai2025lessons}.
-Unlike full fine-tuning, which updates all network parameters, PEFT modifies only a minimal subset of weights, thereby preserving pre-trained knowledge~\cite{mai2025lessons}.
-We evaluate three representative PEFT approaches: Low-Rank Adaptation (LoRA)~\cite{hu2022lora}, Visual Prompt Tuning (VPT)~\cite{vpt}, and Adapter Tuning~\cite{houlsbyadapter}.
-Our ablations (\cref{supp:add_analysis}) demonstrate that LoRA, which introduces trainable low-rank matrices into the attention projection layers, achieves superior performance without heavy hyperparameter tuning.
+\textbf{Parameter-Efficient Fine-Tuning (PEFT).} Fully fine-tuning on imperfect data often risks corrupting the generalized representations of foundation models~\cite{mai2024fine, zhang2025otvp}.
+Unlike full fine-tuning, which updates all network parameters, PEFT modifies only a minimal subset of weights, thereby preserving pre-trained knowledge~\cite{mai2025lessons, zhang2026revisiting}.
+We evaluate three representative PEFT methods: Low-Rank Adaptation (LoRA)~\cite{hu2022lora}, Visual Prompt Tuning (VPT)~\cite{vpt, tu2023visual}, and Adapter~\cite{houlsbyadapter}.
+Our ablations (\cref{supp:ablation}) demonstrate that LoRA, which introduces trainable low-rank matrices into the attention projection layers, achieves superior performance without heavy hyperparameter tuning.
 Consequently, we adopt LoRA as our default fine-tuning mechanism.